AngryRectangle/Yaga/README.md

 ## Getting Started

-Firstly you need to create view class which will be in inspector and create presenter class which will help you to change your view depending on values in model.
+First, create a view class in the inspector and a presenter class to dynamically update the view based on model values.

 In this example SimpleTextButtonView is just a wrapper for button with text.
-It will allow you change text on button and do something when button is clicked.
+It will allow you to change the text on the button and do something when the button is clicked.

 ```c#
 // Create class for view with string model.